 In addition, there are few high-quality studies on muscle relaxants.
 Thus, the continued widespread use of muscle relaxants isn’t backed up by recent research showing the balance of benefits versus risks.

 There’s also the problem of abuse.
 In a report in the journal Medical Care, researchers reviewed patterns of drug use in more than 150,000 Medicaid patients who had been prescribed opioids over a four-year period.
 More than 10% of the patients were taking what is colloquially referred to as the holy trinity, a combination of at least one opioid, muscle relaxants and anti-anxiety drugs.
 Those who took this drug mix were 12 times more likely to die from an opioid-related overdose compared to those who only took opioids.

 Try Other Approaches First

 If you’ve strained or pulled a muscle, have muscle spasms, or fall prey to back or neck pain that’s mild to moderate in intensity, try non-drug approaches first to ease the pain.
 These include use of a heating pad, judicious stretching and mild exercise, relaxation and deep breathing, saunas and hot tubs, massage, and yoga.
-While there’s little rigorous research proving these approaches work, anecdotal experience plus evidence from many small studies support their benefit.
+(See MedShadow’s For Back Pain, Try Non-Drug Measures First) While there’s little rigorous research proving these approaches work, anecdotal experience plus evidence from many small studies support their benefit.

-Talk with your doctor about the balance between resting the affected area and light exercise and activity.
+Talk with your doctor about the balance between resting the affected area and light exercise and activity, and whether you could benefit from physical therapy.
 Evidence these days suggests that becoming a couch potato after a muscle injury — as long as the damage is not severe — is often the worst thing to do.
 Light exercise and stretching promote healing.